 Fault-Based vs. No Fault-Based Divorce

-On the other hand, a no fault-based divorce can expedite the process.
+A no fault-based divorce (irreconciable differences, mutual consent and six-month separation)can expedite the process.
 One of the fastest ways to get a no fault-based divorce in the state of Maryland is a Mutual Consent Divorce because there is no separation period required to finalize the divorce.
 The caveat is that a Mutual Consent Divorce arguably requires the most resolutions between you and your spouse right off the bat.
 Under a Mutual Consent Divorce, you and your spouse must agree upon all resolutions of issues in the marriage, before filing.

 To learn about all the grounds for divorce in Maryland, please read our blog post here.